kendalldyke14/Concert-Ticket-Text-Alert/README.md

 Follow the CLI prompts; all responses should be integers.

+## OPTION 2: Run Python Script in Docker Container 🐳

+**Step 1:**

+`docker build --tag ticket-tracker:latest .`

+**Step 2:**

+When using Docker, pass the ticket requirements into the `docker run` command.
+All arguments should be integers.

+`docker run ticket-tracker [number of tickets] [maximum price] [frequency of ticket check (mins)]`

+Example: `docker run 2 150 10` will search for 2 tickets under $150 every 10 minutes

->Note: Your script will continue running and checking for tickets at the time interval you specify until you manually stop it.
+>Note: Regardless of which option you choose, your Python script will continue running and checking for tickets at the time interval you specify until you manually stop it.